 The automatic search for other WLAN controllers is one way of establishing the data tunnel between two WLCs.
-If you disable this option, the WLAN controller cannot automatically establish a data channel to another WLC
+If you disable this option, the WLAN controller cannot automatically establish a data channel to another WLC over this network, even if the use of data tunnels in general has been enabled.
+As an alternative, you can define the remote sites in the static WLC list.

 Here you define the port used to enable the automatic search for further WLAN controllers for the selected IP network.
-SNMP ID: